NeuroTechX/ntx_slack_archive/_montreal.md

 >
 Just to keep track and to avoid confusion, future hacknights will be private only and we will send messages accordingly.

+4/24/2017 12:36 PM

+ **yannick** :

+ >By _private_, we mean that we want to control the ratio of newcomers vs experienced / regulars.
+As seen in other chapters and in Montreal, a high ratio of newcomers during HackNights dilutes the value for everyone.
+We have less time for the newcomers when many of them show up and the regulars cant work properly in this demoing/explaining/talking environment.
+So in order to remain inclusive, but also make the most out of our HackNights for people who actually want to progress on projects, well keep people aware that HackNights are happening and that they can contact us if they are interested, but wont announce it on Meetup anymore.